Amos 6:1, 4-7

 The rich man in today's Gospel also lives like a king—dressed in royal purple and fine linen (see 1 Maccabees 8:14).

 The rich man symbolizes Israel's failure to keep the Old Covenant, to heed the commandments of Moses and the prophets.
 This is the sin of the rulers in today's First Reading.
 Born to the nation God favored first, they could claim Abraham as their father.
 But for their failure to give – their inheritance is taken away.

 The rulers are exiled from their homeland.
 The rich man is punished with an exile far greater—eternity with a “great chasm” fixed between himself and God.

 In this world, the rich and powerful make a name for themselves (see Genesis 11:4) and dine sumptuously, while the poor remain anonymous, refused an invitation to their feasts.

-Today’s Liturgy is a call to repentance - to heed the warning of One who was raised from the dead.
-To lay hold of the eternal life He promises, we must pursue righteousness, keep the commandment of love, as Paul exhorts in today’s Epistle.
+Today's Liturgy is a call to repentance—to heed the warning of One who was raised from the dead.
+To lay hold of the eternal life He promises, we must pursue righteousness and keep the commandment of love, as Paul exhorts in today's Epistle.

 “The Lord loves the just,” we sing in today's Psalm.

 And in this Eucharist we have a foretaste of the love that will be ours in the next life—when He will raise the lowly to the heavenly banquet with Abraham and the prophets (see Luke 13:28), where we too will rest our heads on the bosom of our Lord (see John 13:23).